-Virginia is experiencing mental health staffing shortages that are anticipated to worsen over the coming years.
+Virginia is experiencing mental health staffing shortages that are anticipated to worsen.
 More providers are expected to retire over the next several years than there are graduates to replace them.

-To help expedite licensure, the Virginia Telemental Health Initiative (VTMHI) will match pre-licensed mental health providers (pre-LMHPs) with supervisors to achieve needed client contact hours while providing pro-bono support to free and charitable clinics – a win-win-win for patients, providers-in-training, and clinics!
-In addition, a robust curriculum of training and educational resources regarding telehealth will be available at no cost to help prepare Virginia’s future providers to be best equipped to serve the needs of Virginians.
+To help expedite licensure, the Virginia Telemental Health Initiative (VTMHI) matches pre-licensed mental health providers with supervisors to achieve needed client contact hours while providing volunteer support to free and charitable clinics – a win-win-win for patients, providers-in-training, and clinics!
+In addition, a robust curriculum of virtual training and educational resources regarding telehealth will be available at no cost to help prepare Virginia’s future providers to be best equipped to serve the needs of Virginians.

 VTMHI is flexible to meet the needs of its clinical supervisees and offers both primary supervision or supplementary work.
 For more information about eligibility and program requirements, view the clinical supervisee job description.

 Apply to Participate in VTMHI as a Clinical Supervisee